We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 There’s a lot to think about when shopping for the best termite treatment for a home, and you may have some lingering questions.
 Check out the answers to these frequently asked questions about termite treatments.

-There are common signs that indicate termites: discolored or drooping drywall, peeling paint, hollow-sounding wood, pinpoint holes in drywall, excessively squeaky floorboards, crumbling wood, and loosening floor tiles from the extra moisture termites add to a floor.
+Common signs of termites include discolored or drooping drywall, peeling paint, hollow-sounding wood, pinpoint holes in drywall, excessively squeaky floorboards, crumbling wood, and loosening floor tiles from the extra moisture termites add to a floor.
+If you spot any termite damage or signs of these pests, it’s time for treatment.

 Yes.
 All pesticides should be handled with care and termiticides are no exception.
 Users must apply these chemicals properly to avoid ingestion or absorption into the body.